 Urine HIV screening:

-Urine rapid test kits or collection devices are available to be sent to licensed processing centers but are not yet widely used.
+Urine rapid test kits or collection devices can be sent to licensed processing centers but are not yet widely used.

 Combination antigen/antibody (Ag/Ab) immunoassays are in their fourth generation for HIV detection and are capable of detecting antibodies against HIV and fragments of the virus itself called antigens.
-Ag/Ab tests require blood samples (serum, plasma or whole blood) and have the potential to detect a specific protein known as p24 viral core protein, as soon as, three weeks after initial infection.
+Ag/Ab tests require blood samples (serum, plasma, or whole blood) and have the potential to detect a specific protein known as p24 viral core protein as soon as three weeks after the initial infection.
 The p24 particles, however, soon become undetectable once the body speeds up its antibody production and begins to "destroy the evidence" in its fight against HIV.
-At this point, the second part of the Ag/Ab test becomes valuable, as the antibody’s hiding the antigen evidence become reactive to the test allowing accurate detection efforts to continue.
+At this point, the second part of the Ag/Ab test becomes valuable, as the antibodies hiding the antigen evidence become reactive to the test allowing accurate detection efforts to continue.

 Nucleic acid tests detect the genetic material of the HIV virus, ribonucleic acid (RNA).
-These tests are capable of identifying the presence of HIV in an individual's blood as soon as ten days after they become infected.
+These tests can identify the presence of HIV in an individual's blood as soon as ten days after they become infected.
 Only licensed laboratories are approved to perform this test.
 A blood plasma specimen is required for this test.

 The presence of a negative HIV test result indicates one of two things:

-The individual has been recently infected and has not yet produced enough antibodies to be detected by the test.
+The individual has been recently infected and has not yet produced enough antibodies to detect the test

-If the individual's interview reveals a recent episode of high risk behavior, it is recommended that a follow-up HIV test be performed three weeks to three months from the date of initial testing so as to work around the "window" effect that occurs during acute infection.
-Risk is particularly high if unprotected sex or needle sharing behaviors have occurred.
-It is imperative that the individual be warned that a negative HIV test result does not mean an individual is immune to HIV.
+If the individual's interview reveals a recent episode of high-risk behavior, it is recommended that a follow-up HIV test be performed three weeks to three months from the date of initial testing to work around the "window" effect that occurs during acute infection.
+Risk is particularly high if unprotected sex or needle-sharing behaviors have occurred.
+The individual must be warned that a negative HIV test result does not mean an individual is immune to HIV.
 Should risky behavior continue, HIV infection is likely to occur.

 Infrequently, an HIV test will return as inconclusive or indeterminate.
-Recent high risk behaviors leading to the individual's infection with HIV may indicate that they are still in the process of developing antibodies or “seroconverting”.
-Whenever seroconversion is suspected, RNA testing should be performed to determine whether or not the virus is present.
-If RNA testing is inconclusive or indeterminate, a second HIV test using different antibody detection from the first test should be performed.
-If the second test gives a positive result HIV is present.
+Recent high-risk behaviors leading to the individual's infection with HIV may indicate that they are still in the process of developing antibodies, also known as "seroconverting."
+RNA testing should be performed to determine whether or not the virus is present whenever seroconversion is suspected.
+If RNA testing is inconclusive, indeterminate, or unavailable, a second HIV test using different antibody detection from the first test should be performed.
+If the second test gives a positive result, HIV is present (CDC, 2019f).

-An indeterminate HIV test result does not automatically mean seroconversion is present as there is a potential for test cross reaction with other proteins from sources such as an autoimmune disease, recent influenza vaccination or even pregnancy.
+An indeterminate HIV test result does not automatically mean seroconversion is present.
+There is a potential for test cross-reaction with other proteins from sources such as an autoimmune disease, recent influenza vaccination, or even pregnancy.

-When the interview with the individual reveals the level of risk for HIV exposure is low, retesting at a later time is suggested for indeterminate results.
+When the interview with the individual reveals the level of risk for HIV exposure is low, retesting later is suggested for indeterminate results.
 One to three months is suggested for return testing.
-Should sequential retests also return as indeterminate and risk factors remain low then the individual is regarded as negative for HIV.
+Should sequential retests also return as indeterminate and risk factors remain low, the individual is regarded as negative for HIV.

-Laboratory testing is ongoing once a positive HIV test result occurs as it is important to know both CD4 counts and viral loads when dealing with HIV infections.
-Viral load refers to the quantity of HIV viral particles present in an individual's blood stream.
-When the viral load is high, more HIV is present indicating the immune system is not functioning well.
-Low viral loads reduce complications from the HIV infection and translate into an extended lifespan.
-Good laboratory results show a high CD4 count and low or absent viral load counts.
+Laboratory testing will be ongoing once a positive HIV test result occurs.
+It is important to monitor both CD4 counts and viral loads when dealing with HIV infections.
+Viral load refers to the quantity of HIV viral particles present in an individual's bloodstream.
+A high viral load signifies that more HIV is present, indicating the immune system is not functioning well.
+Low viral loads reduce complications from HIV infection and translate into an extended lifespan.
+Good laboratory results may be seen in a high CD4 count and low or absent viral load counts.

 Viral load testing is important at the time of diagnosis with HIV so that a baseline measurement can be established.
-Once treatment begins it is common to measure viral loads every two to eight weeks or whenever there is a change in treatment as fluctuations in the viral load can indicate the effectiveness of medication.
-Once stabilized on a treatment regimen, viral loads are helpful every three to six months as they help indicate the continued effectiveness of treatment.
+Once treatment begins, it is common to measure viral loads every two to eight weeks or whenever there is a change in treatment, as fluctuations in the viral load can indicate medication effectiveness.
+Once stabilized on a treatment regimen, viral load titers are helpful every three to six months.
+They help indicate the continued effectiveness of treatment.

-Currently there is no cure for HIV infection.
-An individual's lifespan can be extended and quality of life enhanced yet every individual diagnosed with HIV infection will die from it, as long as, another life ending event does not take them first.
-Consequently, prevention is the key, the goal and focus of early intervention.
+An individual's lifespan can be extended and quality of life enhanced.
+Yet, every individual diagnosed with HIV infection will die from it if another life-ending event does not take them first.
+Consequently, prevention is the key, the goal, and the focus of early intervention.
 Once an HIV diagnosis does occur, early and aggressive therapy can add decades of life and enhance the quality of life.

-Optimal treatment of HIV infection changes frequently as viral strains grow resistant to therapeutic agents and new pharmaceuticals come into use.
+Optimal treatment of HIV infection frequently changes as viral strains become resistant to therapeutic agents and new pharmaceuticals come into use.
 Once a positive HIV diagnosis occurs, gaining the trust and cooperation of the individual is paramount.
-This has been demonstrated in the epidemiological history of HIV with cases of infected individuals denying the presence of the illness, refusing treatment and then infecting dozens of new victims in an exponentially expanding horror story of disease and death.
+This has been demonstrated in the epidemiological history of HIV, with cases of infected individuals denying the presence of the illness, refusing treatment, and then infecting dozens of new victims in an exponentially expanding horror story of disease and death.

-A complete medical history, physical examination and general laboratory assay should be initiated as soon as possible after initial diagnosis.
-The results of these provide the foundational framework on which future results can be compared, as well as, serving to preclude or discover current comorbid disease processes also requiring treatment.
+A complete medical history, physical examination, and general laboratory assay should be initiated as soon as possible after initial diagnosis.
+The results of these provide the foundational framework on which future results can be compared and serve to preclude or discover current comorbid disease processes also requiring treatment.